BlockchainCommons/developer-web-site/_pages/frost-developer2.md

 _Bad Participants:_ "A misbehaving participant can denial of service as signature. ...
 Because of those privacy things we were just talking about, it makes it harder to identify the misbehaving or non-participating member."
 {: .notice--info}

+_Communication:_ "We needed some way for all parties to know that none of the parties is equivocating as in telling a bunch of parties X and telling the other parties Y."
+{: .notice--info}

 _Complexity:_ "We’ve made it as simple as we possibly can.
 It’s still really difficult."
 {: .notice--info}